 This section will help you get a grip on your WLAN performance management and provides you with information on analyzers, WLAN signal strength and antennas.

-freely between WLAN access points
+Moving freely between WLAN access points

 802.11 wireless stations frequently move from one wireless AP to another within the same Extended Service Set.
 See why this process can be transparent or frustratingly disruptive.

 Discover the options your company has to centrally define, configure, monitor, and enforce wireless station settings.

 Understanding WLAN signal strength